jorgeutd/trellis-case-study/api/README.md

 The Trellis Law Document Classification API is designed to accurately classify documents into predefined categories.
 It utilizes a fine-tuned DistilBERT model, which has been trained on a labeled dataset of what it looks like are news documents, to provide reliable and efficient document classification functionality.

 ## Dataset
 The dataset used for training the document classification model consists of a collection of text files (.txt) labeled under 11 categories: Technology, Sport, Space, Politics, Medical, Historical, Graphics, Food, Entertainment, Business, and Other.
-The dataset can be accessed via the following link:
+The dataset was provided by the Trellis team and can be accessed via the following link:
 [Download Dataset](https://www.dropbox.com/scl/fi/nylcr21k4aw5xqmb72fgu/trellis_document_classification.zip?rlkey=1dhlovdnltg1r7pjdd9wkymo6&st=8570qec3&dl=0)

 ## Model Development ( Notebook 01_training_model_v1_trellis)
 The document classification model was developed by fine-tuning the DistilBERT base model on the labeled dataset provided.
-The fine-tuning process involved data preprocessing, model training using the Hugging Face Transformers library and its Trainer class, and evaluation using appropriate metrics.
-The fine-tuned model achieves high accuracy in classifying the documents content into the predefined categories.
+The fine-tuning process involved data preprocessing, model training using the Hugging Face Transformers library and its Trainer class, and evaluation using appropriate metrics (F1 score and Accuracy).
+The fine-tuned model achieves high accuracy and F1 in classifying the documents content into the predefined categories.

 The fine-tuned model achieved an accuracy of 0.978 and an F1 score of 0.978 on the test set.